sabinemm/fruit-game/README.md

 CSS validator shows some warnings about alphabetical order and non-standard vendor prefixes.

 It is hard to finish the game on smaller screens due to necesarry scrolling with current styling.
 I might adress this issue at a later date.

+I did not provide alt atributes for visually impaired, because it would unnecessarily complicate the code and I don' t think that this would be a suitable game for visually impaired with the current design and layout.
+It would require completely different structure.

 Branch **second** <img src="https://cloud.githubusercontent.com/assets/1544760/7976087/b58bbe3e-0a76-11e5-8d0d-7a5c1bc7f730.gif"> contains the code I followed from tutorial with less of my own changes, but which I want to keep as a reference.